dataswift/HAT2.0/README.md

 ## About the project

-Hub-of-All-Things is a platform for a Multi-Sided Market powered by the Internet of Things.
+Hub-of-All-Things is a HAT Microserver for individuals to own, control and share fheir data

-A Personal Data Management System (“the HAT”) is a personal single tenant (“the individual self”) technology system that is fully individual self-service, to enable an individual to define a full set of “meta-data” defining as a specific set of personal data, personal preferences, personal behaviour events.
-The HAT allows individuals to share the right information (quality and quantity), with the right people, in the right situations for the right purposes and gain the benefits.
+A Personal Microserver (“the HAT”) is a personal single tenant (“the individual self”) technology system that is fully individual self-service, to enable an individual to define a full set of “meta-data” defining as a specific set of personal data, personal preferences, personal behaviour events.
+The HAT enables individuals to share the right information (quality and quantity), with the right people, in the right situations for the right purposes and gain the benefits.

 [![PhD Comics explains the HAT](http://img.youtube.com/vi/y1txYjoSQQc/0.jpg)](http://www.youtube.com/watch?v=y1txYjoSQQc)

 ## Technology stack

-This HAT PDS implementation is written in Scala (2.11.8) uses the following technology stack:
+This HAT Microserver implementation is written in Scala (2.11.8) uses the following technology stack:

 - PostgreSQL relational database (version 9.5)
 - Play Framework (version 2.6.6)